desmos-labs/desmos/x/posts/spec/04-messages.md

 * the updated post contents are invalid.

 ## Msg/DeletePost
-A post can be deleted with the following `MsgDeletePost`.
-Deleting a post will also delete all it's related `Attachment`s and `Reactions`.
+A post can be deleted with the `MsgDeletePost`.

 ```js reference
 https://github.com/desmos-labs/desmos/blob/v4.1.0/proto/desmos/posts/v2/msgs.proto#L147-L163